triton-inference-server/server/docs/customization_guide/build.md

 $ cmake <options> /server
 ```

-Then you can change directory into the build directory and run `make` as shown
+Then you can change directory into the build directory and run `make`
-in cmake_build.
-As you make changes to the source on your host system, you can
+(or `msbuild.exe`) as shown in cmake_build.
+As you make changes to the
-perform incremental builds by re-running `make`.
+source on your host system, you can perform incremental builds by
+re-running `make` (or `msbuild.exe`).

 #### Development Build of Backend or Repository Agent